 What will my child be doing?

 Forest School will be run all year, in all weather (unless the conditions are dangerous).
-The child led ethos of Forest School means that once on site the children can choose what activity to do, carefully supported by the adults.
+The child-led ethos of Forest School means that once on site, the children can choose what activity to do, carefully supported by the adults.

 The children may come home muddy, even if it has not been raining.
+They will need:

-Forest schools supports the holistic development of the child:
+Forest Schools supports the holistic development of the child.